jorgelingo/Methods/Tutorials/0_IntroNotes.md

 ## [1] 19.59184 22.22222 20.93664 24.93075 31.37799 19.73630
 ```

 We haven't significantly talked about 2 other panes.
-One is the **Editor** pane, which is where we will be writing our scripts and notebooks.
+One is the **Source** pane, which is where we will be writing our scripts and notebooks.
 This will become relevant later.
-Then, in pane where we found the Help files contains other useful functions.
+Then, the pane where we found the Help files also contains other useful functions.
 I call it the **Kitchen Sink** pane.
 Besides the help files, any plots (graphs) that we build will show up here as well as a navigation pane for file directories and for packages (we'll discuss this more later in the semester).

 ## Importing Data, Indexing, and Subsetting